ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-gb.md

 >
 > Your OVHcloud account must first be the administrative contact and technical contact for the Email Pro or Exchange service you are migrating to.
 >
-> For more information on changing contacts, please refer to our guide on [managing contacts for your services](../../customer/managing-contacts/).
+> For more information on editing contacts, please refer to our guide on [managing contacts for your services](../../customer/managing-contacts/).
 >

 You can migrate from two interfaces:<br>

-- **the configuration wizard for Hosted Exchange** configuration, only if you have just ordered a Hosted Exchange service and have not yet set anything up on it.
+- **the configuration wizard for Hosted Exchange**, only if you have just ordered a Hosted Exchange service and have not yet set up anything on it.
 - **the MX Plan** solution, as soon as you have an Email Pro or Exchange service (already configured or not) and an MX Plan address that you want to migrate.

 Once you are ready, continue reading this guide, depending on the interface you have selected.
 Please note that the migration time depends on the quantity of content to be migrated to your new account.
 This may vary from a few minutes to several hours.